Principal Investigator:

 Alex Scott (alexander.scott at ed.ac.uk)

-Alex finished his undergraduate .
-He is currently working on understanding the interplay between mucus physical properties and bacterial growth, with the final goal of understanding long term sinus infections.
+Alex finished his undergraduate degree in physics and hi PhD in biological physics at the University of York.
+He is currently working on understanding the interplay between mucus physical properties and bacterial growth, with the final goal of understanding long-term sinus infections.

 Guillaume Terradot( at ed.ac.uk)